-Florida Nursing Homes Are Prohibiting Medical Cannabis Use, Why?
+Why are Florida Nursing Homes Are Prohibiting Medical Cannabis Use?

-Even though the science is at the infancy stage, users of medicinal cannabis report success after using the drug to treat arthritis, chronic pain, depression, insomnia, Parkinson’s disease and other conditions associated with aging.
+Although the scientific research is still in the early stages, users of medicinal cannabis use the drug to treat arthritis, chronic pain, depression, insomnia, Parkinson’s disease and countless other conditions that they associate with aging.

 Why some nursing homes are prohibiting use of medicinal marijuana

 But the argument that nursing homes risk their federal funding is untrue.
 As newspapers report, assisted-living facilities in other states like Washington have already constructed policies to permit their residents to use medical cannabis legally.
 And according to Centers for Medicare and Medicaid Services, nursing homes have not been penalized in any way for allowing medicinal marijuana into their facilities.
 What’s even more ironic is that the state itself controls medicinal cannabis but eliminates any so-called abuses in the system.
 The federal government has little to no involvement in the matter.

 As per Florida’s Medical Marijuana Legalization Initiative, the Amendment 2 legislation, qualified patients diagnosed with debilitating medical conditions may legally obtain and use cannabis for medicinal purposes – where the patient is certified by one of the licensed marijuana doctors in Florida.

 Patients diagnosed with debilitating medical conditions such as anxiety, anorexia, Amyotrophic Lateral Sclerosis (ALS), back pain, arthritis, cancer, cachexia, diabetes, glaucoma, epilepsy, HIV/AIDs, and Crohn’s disease can access the drug lawfully.
 Others include those suffering from irritable bowel syndrome, lyme disease, muscular dystrophy, seizures, severe nausea and spasticity.